-At times a very serious condition, pneumonia can make a person very sick or even cause death.
-Although the disease can occur in young and healthy people, it is most dangerous for older adults, babies, and people with other diseases or impaired immune systems.
+Pneumonia can occur in young and healthy people, but it is most dangerous for older adults, infants, people with other diseases, and those with impaired immune systems.

 Fast facts on pneumonia

 Here are some key points about pneumonia.
-More detail and supporting information is in the main article.
+More detail is in the main article.